 How to Prepare for Eyebrow Tinting

 Before committing to an appointment, it's important to rule out any possible allergies.
-The skin around the eyebrows is thin and, therefore, more vulnerable to irritation and infections.
+The skin around the eyebrows is thin and, therefore, may be more vulnerable to irritation and infections.
 On top of this, many eyebrow and eyelash tints contain a common allergen called para-phenylenediamine (PPD), which can cause severe reactions.
 To be extra safe, it's recommended to do a patch test with the dye to make sure you're not allergic to any of the chemicals.